dfedde/docker_workshop/slides/commit_an_image.md

 <div style='position: absolute;'>
 <p class="fragment fade-in-then-out" data-fragment-index=5>
-commit an continer to make it into a image
+commit a container to make it into a image
 </p>
 </div>